Umami Pot

 What is Torikawa Ponzu?

-Torikawa Ponzu is a Japanese dish made by cooking chicken skin and then tossing it with ponzu sauce.
-"Torikawa" means chicken skin, and "Ponzu" refers to citrus-seasoned soy sauce.
+Torikawa Ponzu is a Japanese side dish made by cooking chicken skin and then tossing it with ponzu sauce.
+"Torikawa" means chicken skin, and "Ponzu" refers to a citrus-seasoned soy sauce.
 You can enjoy the texture and flavor of the chicken skin combined with the refreshing taste of the ponzu.

 Torikawa Ponzu (Japanese chicken skin)